 In October 2018, the Board authorized a second Project W allocation process; providing up to \$3 million (in total) to eligible agencies to support bus stop amenity improvements.
 Eligible agencies were able to receive between \$20,000 to \$35,000 (per identified bus stop based on ridership).
-On June 13, 2019, funding recommendations were approved by the Board providing just under \$1 million to support improvements at 36 locations within the seven of eligible agencies and OCTA.
+On June 13, 2019, funding recommendations were approved by the Board providing just under \$1 million to support improvements at 36 locations within the seven10 eligible agencies and OCTA.

-&lt;sup>10 The City of Santa Ana (City) submitted 36 Project W funding request applications.
-However, on May 13, 2019, the Board determined the City ineligible to receive M2 revenues, due to failure to meet maintenance of effort requirements and therefore these applications were not funded.
+10 The City of Santa Ana (City) submitted 36 Project W funding request applications.
+However, on May 13, 2019, the Board determined that the City of Santa Ana was ineligible to receive net M2 revenues and therefore these applications were not funded.
+Update - An item will be brought to the Board on April 13, 2020 sharing audit results finding the City in compliance and is expected to find the City eligible to receive net M2 revenues.

-CLEAN UP HIGHWAY AND STREET RUNOFF THAT POLLUTES BEACHES -
+CLEAN UP HIGHWAY AND STREET RUNOFF THAT POLLUTES BEACHES ▼